 As mentioned earlier, at ClearScale we’ve found AWS to be particularly ideal for Windows app modernization projects.
 That’s in part because of resources like AWS Funding Programs, a variety of AWS-sponsored programs that provide discounts, credits, incentives, and other funding to assist in various aspects of Windows workload modernization.
 We’ve also completed several successful modernization projects using AWS services.
 You can read some of them here.

-Start Your Modernization and Migration Effort Now
+Start Your AWS Application Modernization and Migration Effort Now

 Want to learn more about Windows workload modernization and migration?
 Download our free eBook.